uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 ## How to apply for a visa which allows you to work or study in the UK

-From 1 January 2021, the UK is introducing a new [points-based immigration system](https://www.gov.uk/guidance/new-immigration-system-what-you-need-to-know).
+The UK introduced a [points-based immigration system](https://www.gov.uk/guidance/new-immigration-system-what-you-need-to-know) on 1 January 2021.

 ### EU Settlement Scheme

-If you are a citizen of a country inside the [European Economic Area](https://www.gov.uk/eu-eea) (EEA) or Switzerland, living in the UK by 31 December 2020, you can apply to the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families).
+If you are a citizen of a country inside the [European Economic Area](https://www.gov.uk/eu-eea) (EEA) or Switzerland, and were living in the UK before 31 December 2020, you can apply to the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families).

 If your application is successful, you can continue to live, work and study in the UK after 30 June 2021.
 You will not need to use the points-based immigration system explained here.

 ### Changes to the UK’s immigration system

-The new points-based immigration system will apply to all non-UK citizens arriving in the UK from 1 January 2021, including those from the EEA or Switzerland.
-Most of the new immigration routes are now open for applications.
+The points-based immigration system applies to all non-UK citizens arriving in the UK from 1 January 2021, including those from the EEA or Switzerland.

 ### Irish citizens

-Irish citizens will continue to be able to enter, work and study in the UK as they do now.
+Irish citizens can continue to enter, work and study in the UK under the [Commmon Travel Area](https://www.gov.uk/government/publications/common-travel-area-guidance/common-travel-area-guidance) as they did previously.

 ## Choosing the correct visa for your teaching job or teacher training course